V.8. MISCELLANEOUS WORDS, PART 8/10 (ng-nk)

 – nkatukulu : withdrawal, retreat, retirement, departure

-– nkatulu : what is taken, what is removed, what is taken away
+– nkatulu : what is taken, what is removed, what is taken away, what is carried away

-– nkatu-nkatu : strength, energy, power / stinging pain
+– nkatu-nkatu : strength, energy, power / smarting pain, burning pain

 – nkauwa : present that is offered to the healer before he treats a sick person